 My last edition of the Annual Report will walk you through the uplifting life of the RCC in the period 2017-2018, a path supported by a robust and efficient Secretariat.
-It has been my honour to intended to increase the visibility of our region's serve as the Secretary General of an organisation that is truly regionally-owned and forward-looking.
+It has been my honour to serve as the Secretary General of an organisation that is truly regionally-owned and forward-looking.
 We would have never been able to walk this long path towards regional ownership without firm support of respective governments and ministers of all SEECP participants.
-I am grateful for their guidance and readiness to help us confronting doubts and challenges with a strong commitment and resolution to keep up the vision of stronger. better connected and more vibrant region.
+I am grateful for their guidance and readiness to help us confronting doubts and challenges with a strong commitment and resolution to keep up the vision of stronger, better connected and more vibrant region.